Siófok: Ancient times

 The area of today's Siófok was already inhabited during the Roman Empire.
 The Roman conquest came here in the 1st century AD.
 The town lay on the route leading from Sopianae (today Pécs) through Tricciana (today Ságvár) to Arrabona (today Győr).
 According to recordings of Sextus Aurelius Victor from the 3rd to 4th century AD, Emperor Galerius built a sluice in 292 AD to drain the Lacus Pelso (the Latin name of Lake Balaton) in the area of Siófok and cleared forests.

 Middle Ages

 After the Hungarian Conquest, the settlement is mentioned in the Tihany Abbey's founding letter from 1055 as the following: "Rivulus namque, qui dicitur Fuk fluens" which means that a small brook, also called Fuk (today Sió) comes from the Lake Balaton.
 It also states that people had a passage through an older bridge and a ford as well.

 After the Second Mongol invasion of Hungary, Fok was resettled.

-In 1552, the Ottoman Empire took Fok and his surroundings.
+In 1552, the Ottoman Empire took Fok and its surroundings.
 Siófok became a military outpost of the Ottomans who also built a fortress there.
 The Siófok Castle stood on the Granarium Hill near the place where the hospital is located today.
-Two years after the Siege of Buda (1686) the region was liberated from the Ottoman occupation.
+In 1688, the region was liberated from the Ottoman occupation.
 Fok became the property of the Chapter of Veszprém, who settled people there, and in 1693 built a wooden church for them.